+Avoid showing pity or being patronising.
 Do we get that right?
 Not everyone knows how to treat or be around disabled people.
 They may often find it difficult to look at or make eye contact with them.
 They don’t always know what to say, or how to say it.

-Yes, society is doing slightly better, but we’re still considered broken.
-Disability is something to be encouraged and so everyone understands how to behave and interact.
+Yes, society is doing slightly better, but people with a disability are still considered broken.
+Disability is something that needs to be encouraged across the board so that everyone understands how to behave and interact.

 Society still isn’t great at inclusion, but disability has always been here.
-It is being championed more by many people including members of the British Royal Family, but disability needs to be part of the landscape and needs to be considered normal.
+It is being championed more by people including members of the British Royal Family, but disability needs to be part of the landscape and needs to be considered normal.